nasa/cumulus/packages/s3-replicator/README.md

 This package includes a simple lambda functions and associated permissions to replicate create-object events from one S3 bucket to another.
 It was developed to enable same-region cross-account object replication.

+## Deployment

+Copy the .tfvars sample file.
+`cp cfg.tfvars.sample cfg.tfvars`
+Populate the sample file with values that apply to your AWS environment (see configuration variables section, below).

+Deploy this module with `terraform apply -var-file=cfg.tfvars`

+NOTE: Terraform will ignore the `aws_profile` config variable if you have static credentials or environment variables set, see the [AWS Provider page](https://www.terraform.io/docs/providers/aws/index.html#authentication).

 ## Configuration

 Configuration variables are shown in `cfg.tfvars.sample`, and are explained below: